Developmental Foil Circuit¬†

 Fee: $30 paid in cash at the door

-In an effort to keep the circuit accessible to beginner fencers, MYF provides electrical equipment at no charge.
+In an effort to keep the circuit accessible to beginner fencers, No electric fencing gear is required for the beginner fencers.
+New students are welcome to use club’s gear.
+Competitive fencers required to use the electric gear.
 Fencers must be in proper fencing attire to participate.
 Fencing pants are not required but recommended; ¬†fencers must wear track pants and running shoes.

 DFC regular events: 1st place receives 80 points, 2nd place receives 60 points, 3rd place receives 40 points, 4th place receives 20 points.
 Fencers place 5-8 receive 15 points, while the remaining fencers receive 5 points.
 DFC Finals are worth 1.5 times the number of points of a normal DFC event.
 The rankings will be updated and posted in 7 days after the event.
 Top 3 fencers will receive certificates of placement and medals at the regular DFC event.
 There will be special trophies, medals and prizes at the final event.